NicholasBarkolias/job-booking-expo/job-app-overview.md

 9. Track jobs received and completed
 10. Take photos when job is received and completed

- 11. Has to connect to a usb camera to take the photos

 1. Keep a detailed history of the bookings progress

 ---